0xAX/linux-insides/SysCall/syscall-3.md

 #endif
 ```

 As we can read in the help text, the `CONFIG_X86_VSYSCALL_EMULATION` configuration option: `Enable vsyscall emulation`.
 Why emulate `vsyscall`?
-Actually, the `vsyscall` is a legacy [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) due to the security reasons.
+Actually, the `vsyscall` is a legacy [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) due to security reasons.
 Virtual system calls have fixed addresses, meaning that `vsyscall` page is still at the same location every time and the location of this page is determined in the `map_vsyscall` function.
 Let's look on the implementation of this function:

 ```C
 void __init map_vsyscall(void)